xclud/flutter_crop/README.md

 # crop

 A Flutter package for cropping any widget, not only images.
 This package is entirely written in Dart and supports Android, iOS, Web and Desktop.
-Also, because of being independent from native platform, it does not increase your apps output.
+Also, because of being independent from native platform, it does not increase size of your apps output (e.g. apk).

 ![Crop Demo on Google Play](/doc/google-play-badge.png)